risingwavelabs/risingwave-docs-legacy/docs/transform/use-dbt.md

 title: Use dbt for data transformations
 ---

-This document guides you to use dbt to manage your data transformations in RisingWave in real-time.
+This guide provides instructions for using dbt to manage real-time data transformations in RisingWave.

 ## Install the plugin